 “Find the Best Beaches in Islamorada”. www.whats-at-florida-keys.com says that “Anne’s Beach is probably the most famous of the Islamorada beaches…”.

 Top 10 Dog Beaches in Florida by BringFido.com.
-Anne’s Beach was listed on BringFido.com, a website dedicated to locations and events for families with dogs.
+Anne’s Beach is listed on BringFido.com, a website dedicated to locations and events for families with dogs.
 Speaking about Anne’s Beach, BringFido.com says: “Anne’s Beach is a very secluded dog beach with plenty of shade.
 There are poop bags and even a fresh water bowl for dogs available.
 There’s even a good deli just north of the beach if you want to have a picnic at the beach.”
 Furthermore, Anne’s Beach was also listed by the company as the Top 10 Dog Beaches in Florida!

 Who is Anne Eaton?
 As the commemorative plaque at Anne’s Beach states, “Anne Eaton Who lived on this island for many years and dedicated herself to maintaining the beauty and serenity of these keys.